eunos-1128/QMEAN/doc/source/statistical_potentials.rst

   .. attribute:: lower_cutoff

-    Minimal distance two CB positions must have to be considered
+    Minimal distance two atom positions must have to be considered

   .. attribute:: upper_cutoff

-    Maximal distance two CB positions can have to be considered
+    Maximal distance two atom positions can have to be considered

   .. attribute:: number_of_bins